jsonion/airrails/whitepaper.md

     }
 ```

-Anyway, when checking for numerous string keys on JSObjects at once (like using `object destructure syntax`)...
-Because surely key orders kept in memory don't equal across objects in transaction, the datasets and thereby applying schemas, the query for values in key-value pairs, even with all the hashing tables, I can't help notice it must be atleast somewhat less efficient than with the in-array case where these simply take place as deterministic indexes (and mapping data state to variables impossible via the more efficient array destructuring syntax).
-It's kind of like being on streak, yeah sure, like in Sonic Dash and Subway Surf!

-Then the coding project to mitigate this, easy or difficult, it literally means that data after schema are supplied in bulks -- and perhaps this simply means a more talkative API with more access points, as these are routes where variables take stage as planned for proper usage and then structured for the various use-cases (perhaps with their own key-value store cache).
-Yes, and keyword index applied to resolve them.
-Hey, maybe a real chatbot can help fetch data the first time!

-Surely, code sprints in mindfulness is required to get through and schematize these in-array sequences, ready to expect query use-cases which require specific variables.
+Surely, code sprints and mindfulness are required to get through and schematize these in-array sequences, ready to expect query use-cases which require specific variables.
 Well is this the type of freedom one intends, to plan quality coded applications?!

 Another point to practice internals, with outcome similar to the above, it is the potential implication within the scope of Chromium's V8 engine and its `hidden classes`, however minor in improving actual efficiency.
 There, the in-memory compiled JS code and its just-in-time cache are streamlined, thriving on equal order of appearance for variables as they are evoked.
 This holds true for any actual combination of variables to receive a value, as instead of not holding a value, besides any other database objects, destructured or  accessed in depth by some indexing key.